evanjfaulkner/evanjfaulkner/README.md

-- 👋 Hi, I’m @evanjfaulkner
+- 👋 Hi, I’m Evan Faulkner
-- I'm a Ph.D. student in the Department of Electrical and Computer Engineering at the University of Washington
+- Here, you'll mostly find things from my time in grad school at the University of Washington.
-- 📫 evanjf5@uw.edu